 1. Any anterior segment infection, inflammation, or abnormality or disease (including systemic) that contraindicates contact lens wear, as determined by the investigator.
-2. Any use of systemic or ocular medications for which contact lens wear could be contraindicated, as determined by the Investigator.
+2. Any use of systemic or ocular medications for which contact lens wear could be contraindicated, as determined by the investigator.
 3. History of refractive surgery or planning to have refractive surgery during the study, or irregular cornea in either eye.
 4. Ocular or intraocular surgery (excluding placement of punctal plugs) within the previous 12 months or planned during the study.

-5. Biomicroscopy findings at screening that are moderate (Grade 3) or higher and/or corneal vascularization that is mild (Grade 2) or higher, and/or any infiltrate.
-6. Current or history of pathologically dry eye in either eye that, in the opinion of the Investigator, would preclude contact lens wear.
+5. Biomicroscopy findings at screening that are moderate (Grade 3) or higher and/or corneal vascularization that is mild (Grade 2) or higher, and/or the presence of corneal infiltrate.
+6. Current or history of pathologically dry eye in either eye that, in the opinion of the investigator, would preclude contact lens wear.
 7. Current or history of herpetic keratitis in either eye.
 8. Eye injury in either eye within 12 weeks immediately prior to enrollment for this trial.
 9. Current or history of intolerance, hypersensitivity, or allergy to any component of the study products.
-10. Any use of topical ocular medications and artificial tear or rewetting drops that would require instillation during study participation.
-11. The Investigator, his/her staff, family members of the Investigator, family members of the Investigator's staff, or individuals living in the households of the aforementioned persons may not participate in the study.
-12. Participation of the subject in a clinical trial within the previous 7 days or currently enrolled in any clinical trial.
-13. Wearing habitual contact lenses in an extended wear modality (routinely sleeping in lenses for at least 1 night per week) over the last 3 months prior to enrollment.
+10. Currently pregnant or lactating, as stated by subject at Screening.
+11. Any history of amblyopia, strabismus, or binocular vision abnormalities.
+12. Any use of topical ocular medications and artificial tear or rewetting drops that would require instillation during contact lens wear.
+13. The investigator, his/her staff, family members of the investigator, family members of the investigator's staff, or individuals living in the households of the aforementioned persons may not participate in the study.
+14. Participation of the subject in a clinical trial within the previous 30 days or currently enrolled in any clinical trial.
+15. Monovision contact lens wearers and wearers of contact lens in one eye only.
+16. Wearing habitual contact lenses in an extended wear modality (routinely sleeping in lenses for at least 1 night per week) over the last 3 months prior to enrollment.